 Banks in India are highly regulated by the RBI including specific regulations on shareholder voting rights, shareholdings and board representation.
 The voting rights of any one shareholder of banks in India are limited to 26.0% of available voting rights subject to change as notified by the RBI from time to time.
 In addition, the RBI stipulates ownership limits for shareholders of banks in India in the long run.
-Fairfax India is required to follow a dilution schedule for its ownership in CSB Bank whereby: (i) the company was required to purchase a minimum of 40.0% of the voting equity shares in CSB Bank within 5 years which was completed; (ii) the company's shareholding in CSB Bank must be brought down to 30.0% of the voting equity shares within 10 years; and (iii) the company's shareholding in CSB Bank must be brought down to 15.0% of the voting equity shares within 15 years.
+Fairfax India is required to follow a dilution schedule for its ownership in CSB Bank whereby: (i) the company was required to purchase a minimum of 40.0% of the voting equity shares in CSB Bank within 5 years which was completed; and subject to RBI approval: (ii) the company's shareholding in CSB Bank must be brought down to 30.0% of the voting equity shares within 10 years; and (iii) the company's shareholding in CSB Bank must be brought down to 15.0% of the voting equity shares within 15 years.
 In addition, the RBI mandated that CSB Bank list its shares on the BSE and NSE of India through an IPO.
 On December 4, 2019 CSB Bank closed its IPO at a price of 195.00 Indian rupees per share.

-Business, net loan book and the deposits segments have been the drivers of growth for CSB Bank in fiscal year 2023.
-Contributing to this growth is the geographical expansion plans, where it has opened another 100 branches for the third consecutive year, reflecting an approximate 70% increase in the last 3 years.
-CSB Bank is embarking on a journey of Sustain - Build - Scale 2030 ("SBS 2030"), where it aims to "Sustain its strong foundation and critical strengths, Build the future highway though investments in technology, digital infrastructure, partnerships, leadership, products, processes and Scale your Bank to the next level of growth and excellence with necessary guardrails in place".
-Fiscal year 2024 will be an important year for the Build phase where CSB plans for significant investments in infrastructure and technology to play a key role, in addition to the continued geographic expansion plans.
+Net loan book and the deposits segments have been the drivers of growth for CSB Bank during the first quarter of fiscal year 2024.
+Despite the increased costs from investments made in its people, distribution and technology, operating profit continues to grow.
+Contributing to this growth are the geographical expansion plans, where CSB plans to open another 100 branches during fiscal year 2024.
+As previously disclosed, CSB Bank is embarking on a journey of Sustain - Build - Scale 2030 ("SBS 2030"), where it aims to "Sustain its strong foundation and critical strengths, Build the future highway though investments in technology, digital infrastructure, partnerships, leadership, products, processes and Scale your Bank to the next level of growth and excellence with necessary guardrails in place".
+Currently in the 'build' phase, CSB plans to focus on infrastructure investments in technology to help scale the business.

-At March 31, 2023 the fair value of the company's investment in CSB Bank was \$230,847 (December 31, 2022 - \$223,268) comprised of 86,262,976 common shares representing a 49.7% equity interest (December 31, 2022 - 49.7%).
+At June 30, 2023 the fair value of the company's investment in CSB Bank was \$271,167 (December 31, 2022 - \$223,268) comprised of 86,262,976 common shares representing a 49.7% equity interest (December 31, 2022 - 49.7%).
 The company is restricted from selling a certain percentage of its common shares of CSB Bank for a specified period due to restrictions imposed by the RBI and the Securities and Exchange Board of India ("SEBI").
-At March 31, 2023 and December 31, 2022 the company held 69,394,331 common shares of CSB Bank that continue to be restricted until August 7, 2024.
+At June 30, 2023 and December 31, 2022 the company held 69,394,331 common shares of CSB Bank that continue to be restricted until August 7, 2024.

-CSB Bank's share price increased by 2.7% from 238.20 Indian rupees per share at December 31, 2022 to 244.60 Indian rupees per share at March 31, 2023.
+CSB Bank's share price increased by 18.3% from 238.20 Indian rupees per share at December 31, 2022 to 281.85 Indian rupees per share at June 30, 2023.